getbigbytes/dashbytes/.github/CONTRIBUTING.md

     you can also tell which alternatives do not work for you.
 -   You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
--   **Explain why this enhancement would be useful** to most Clairdash users.
+-   **Explain why this enhancement would be useful** to most Bigbytes users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ## Opening a Pull Request

-Clairdash is a community project, so Pull Requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+Bigbytes is a community project, so Pull Requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.

 When in doubt, keep your Pull Requests small.
 To give a Pull Request the best chance of getting accepted, don't bundle